-Hello and welcome to Jelly-like Joints! 🙂 I’m a girl who struggles with overly flexible joints (technically called joint hypermobility) because my body doesn’t make the protein collagen correctly.
-As of the time I’m posting this (the summer of 2015), I’m 22 years old.
+Hello and welcome to Jelly-like Joints! 🙂 I’m a girl who struggles with overly flexible joints (technically called joint hypermobility) because my body doesn’t make my connective tissue correctly.
+At the time I originally posted this “About” page (the summer of 2015), I was 22 years old.
 I started college when I was 18.
 A year and a half later, I became so sick I had to go home to try to get a diagnosis and figure out how to treat my growing list of symptoms.
-In fact, this is what I’ve spent the last three years doing because hypermobility is a rare condition and most doctors don’t know how to treat it.
+In fact, this is what I spent the last five years doing because hypermobility is a rare condition and most doctors don’t know how to treat it.
 I’ve learned many tips for living with hypermobility that I’d like to share in this blog.
 I also want to increase awareness of hypermobility and help explain this condition to my friends and family, as well as the friends and family of other hypermobile people.

 And finally, if you’re wondering what I’m like as a person – I love science.
 I’m the person in chemistry lab who is perfectly happy to do the things that require the most precision, and sit there tweaking them until they are precise enough.
 I also love reading thought-provoking books like Lord of the Rings.
 My favorite sport is classical ballet, and I’m really happy I got to take 5 years of lessons in it starting in middle school.
 In high school I had friends who liked to get together for English Country Dancing, which is the type of dancing they do in the movie Pride and Prejudice.
 I also enjoy cooking and crafts, though lately those have been harder to do (if not impossible).

 Anyway, welcome to my blog!
 I hope you find it helpful! 🙂

 P.S.
 I do struggle with blurred vision and often get migraines when I try to read/write so please forgive any imperfections in my writing.
 If you do find a typo/something else confusing feel free to tell me about it politely in the comments below that post.